Johnny-024/packer-templates/README.md

 vagrant box add --name <packer-template-output.box>

-After that a directory should be dedicated to the new vagrant machin that is going to be brought up with the newly created packer vagrant box.
+After that a directory should be dedicated to the new vagrant machine that is going to be brought up with the newly created packer vagrant box.
 A vagrantfile should be present, to create one.

 vagrant init